Pinus strobus: Description

+The eastern white pine is an evergreen tree with a deep, asymmetrically cylindrical crown of outstretched thin branches, gently upward angled to nearly horizontal in well-separated annual tiers.
 Like most members of the white pine group, Pinus subgenus Strobus, the leaves ("needles") are coniferous, occurring in fascicles (bundles) of five, or rarely three or four, with a deciduous sheath.
 The leaves are flexible, bluish-green, finely serrated, and 5–13 cm long.

 The seed cones are slender, 8–16 cm long (rarely longer than that) and 4–5 cm broad when open, and have scales with a rounded apex and slightly reflexed tip, often resinous.
 The seeds are 4–5 mm long, with a slender 15–20 mm wing, and are dispersed by wind.
 Cone production peaks every 3 to 5 years.

+Pollen and seed cones emerge separately with new growth.
+Pollen cones can be 5–15 mm long and straw-coloured in a dense-band at the base of a long shoot.
+Seed cones are mostly 8–20 cm long, found near the tips of the long shoots, and are green before maturity.
+Cone maturation occurs in 2 years and fall the following spring.

 The branches are spaced about every 18 inches on the trunk with five or six branches appearing like spokes on a wagon wheel.
 Eastern white pine is self-fertile, but seeds produced this way tend to result in weak, stunted, and malformed seedlings.
 Mature trees are often 200–250 years old, and some live over 400 years.
 A tree growing near Syracuse, New York, was dated to 458 years old in the late 1980s and trees in Michigan and Wisconsin were dated to roughly 500 years old.

 White pines will form strong, dominant roots that are similar to taproots then will later develop lateral roots from terminal shoots during propagation.